logan-connolly/aita/README.md

-# aita
+# Am I the Asshole? (aita)

-Am I the asshole?
-An application that allows you to post a problem that has been eating at your conscience and makes a prediction on whether you are the one being the asshol
+Ever asked yourself, *"Am I the asshole in this situation?!"* This application helps you answer that.
+Based on the famous subreddit [/r/AmItheAsshole](https://www.reddit.com/r/AmItheAsshole/)